smrubin/smrubin.github.io/_projects/federal-agency.md

 mainImg: pro-main.png
 altImg: pro-alt.png
 tools: Javascript, jQuery, Bootstrap, Gulp
-intro: A U.S. Government Federal Agency was in need of a landing page and portal to bring together disparate systems.
+description: A U.S. Government Federal Agency was in need of a landing page and portal to bring together disparate systems.
 They required a solution that was sleek and consistent across all systems, and that integrated all user actions into a single, manageable landing page.
 Check out how my solution brought together these different systems under one roof and created a modern and intuitive, front-facing application for agency stakeholders.
+keywords: "sam, rubin, developer, web, designer, development, design, government, federal, agency, us, user, interface"
 featured: true
 ---